Mongolia and the Olympics - winning gold in Judo

 Camel Trekking Mongolia

-The Gobi Desert is Asia’s largest desert – split between northern China and southern Mongolia.
-John Man is his book, Tracking the Gobi, mentions that Mongolia’s Gobi Desert ‘offers a cross-section of this sweep of earth’s history.’
-And yes, the Gobi is an ancient land but it only offers a hint at the flow of people that have crossed it.
-For centuries, up until the 1920s, the Gobi was traversed by camel caravans – mainly on the trade route between Urga (modern-day Ulaanbaatar – UB) and Beijing.
-It was also crossed in the 1920s by five ‘Central Asiatic Expeditions’expeditions led by scientist-explorer Roy Chapman Andrews.
-We think an extended camel trek is a truly ‘iconic’ Gobi experience and this historical connection is just one motivation behind our camel trekking experiences in Mongolia.
+The Gobi Desert, Asia’s largest desert, stretches across northern China and southern Mongolia.
+In his book Tracking the Gobi, John Man describes Mongolia’s Gobi Desert as offering “a cross-section of this sweep of earth’s history.”
+This ancient land has witnessed the flow of countless travelers over the centuries.
+Until the 1920s, camel caravans regularly traversed the Gobi, primarily along the trade route between Urga (modern-day Ulaanbaatar – UB) and Beijing.
+In the 1920s, the desert was also the path for five Central Asiatic Expeditions led by scientist-explorer Roy Chapman Andrews.
+We believe an extended camel trek is a quintessential Gobi experience, inspired by its rich historical connections.

 Bactrian camel - camel trekking in Mongolia

-• Seruun Bulag – a local spring.
+• Seruun Bulag – A local spring.

 Wolf prints - camel trekking Mongolia, Gobi Desert